vramdal/trafikanten-hjemme/README.md

 For each of the two calendars, copy the _private_ ICS URL and copy them into the ...

 ### Configuration file
-Create a configuration file `.trafikanten-hjemme` in your home directory, with the following JSON structure:
+Create a configuration file `.trafikanten-hjemme.json` in your home directory, with the following JSON structure:

 ```
 {